 Parent/Guardian Letter

 School Hours

 Enrollment

 Health Service Information

 Attendance

 Assessment and Promotion

 Student Enrichment

 Uniform Policy

-Technology Acceptable Use Policy ·
+Technology Acceptable Use Policy

 Policy Enforcement

 CLA Discipline Code

 Conflict Resolution Policy

 FERPA

 School Parent Compact

-We have read the Parent-Student Handbook and agree that we will abide of Carondelet Leadership Academy.
-We fully understand that non-adhere policies by children enrolled in the schools or by their parent(s) or guardifrom the school. ence to these rules, regulations and
+We have read the Parent-Student Handbook and agree that we will abide by all rules, regulations and policies of Carondelet Leadership Academy.
+We fully understand that non-adherence to these rules, regulations and policies by children enrolled in the schools or by their parent(s) or guardian(s) may result a child's expulsion from the school.

-Signature of Parent/Guardian: Date:

-Name of Student: Date:
+Signature of Parent/Guardian: Date: Name of Student: Date: